|

 converters reach light-off —

-relatively quickly since they are closer-coupled in the F1 than in the M3 — air is injected into the exhaust manifold to burn
+relatively quickly since they are closer-coupled in the F1 than in the M3 — air is injected into the

-off excess hydrocarbons produced by cold start over-fuelling.
-It is a
+exhaust manifold to burn off excess hydrocarbons produced by cold start

 reflection of its short development time that the F1 engine uses, in the

 main, only tried and trusted technology from BMW’s mainstream units.
-The

-increased by 42 degrees (25 degrees in the M3) to improve engine breathing
+is increased by 42 degrees (25 degrees in the M3) to improve engine breathing

 and maximise power output.
 Despite their common valvetrain technology,